primeau/Larn/README.md

 version to the USENET in 1986.
 Don Kneller ported the UNIX version to MSDOS (both IBM PCs and DEC Rainbows).

+Other contributors from this era include:
+James McNamara: UNIX install notes, source and patch distribution Fred Fish: Termcap support for VMS port
+Daniel Kegel: Enhanced ansi terminal decoding for DOS Alexander Perry: Port for Linux 2.x kernel and GCC 3.x

 Kevin Routley contributed various LARN enhancements.
 Version 12.1 had a limited distribution.
 Version 12.2 was distributed to the Usenet community.
 Version 12.3 was the last version released by Kevin.